 Scope of the Agreement

-Subject to the terms and conditions of this Agreement, Vendor is willing to provide and such other Services (“Services”) to Homelane, as described in Annexure II, for the term of this Agreement.
+Subject to the terms and conditions of this Agreement, Vendor is willing to provide Content writing services and such other Services (“Services”) to Homelane, as described in Annexure II, for the term of this Agreement.

 The Company hereby appoints the Vendor to provide and perform such services as mentioned in Annexure-II and the Vendor hereby accepts the appointment to provide, perform and deliver the said Services, on a non-exclusive basis.